finos/a11y-theme-builder/docs/motivation/solution.md

     * Users can choose to adjust the colors of the branded components to colors that best accommodate their specific color perception deficiency Protanopia, Deuteranopia, and Tritanopia
     * The updated colors meet the WCAG contrast guidelines and are non-jarring and visually pleasing

-Themes can also be organization into different sub themes.
-For example rendering experiences with different system color palette combinations.
+Themes can also be organized into different sub themes.
+For example, rendering experiences with different system color palette combinations.

 ![subthemes](../../_images/sub-themes.png)